ShinyTrinkets/twofold.ts/README.md

 tfold example.md
 ```

-The file should be something like:
+The file should become something like:

 <!-- deno-fmt-ignore-start -->